-This beautiful fur has a blueish white base with blue-ish gray points on the face, ears, and lightly on the tail and paws.
+This beautiful fur has a blueish-white base with blue-ish gray points on the face and ears and lightly on the tail and paws.

 8. Lilac Points

-This is a rare Siamese that has a white base contrasted with gray points that have a pink twinge.
+This is a rare Siamese that has a white base contrasted with gray points that have a pink nose.

 - Have you adopted a Siamese cat?
 Look here for some excellent name suggestions!

 It is interesting to note that all Siamese kittens are born white, and the color point darkens as they grow.
-These adorable cats are sweet, affectionate, and great for families regardless of which breed or type that you pick.
+These adorable cats are sweet, affectionate, and great for families, regardless of which breed or type you pick.